Grant's Tomb Crit Insiders Guide

 Corner 4: 122nd Street and Riverside (RiGHT)

-Historically some riders have also used this downhill to move up through the field but changes to corner five (described below) will necessitate a narrowing of the course on Riverside Drive north which may limit opportunities to do so in this year's edition of the race.
+Historically some riders have also used this downhill to move up through the field but changes to corner five (described below) necessitate a narrowing of the course on Riverside Drive north which reduces the window to make up spots.
+It is still an opportunity to gain ground, but less so than in years past.

 Note that neutral service is located on the outside edge of corner four, approximately where the silver station wagon is parked in the image above.
 The view above also serves as the start line for the race - keep this in mind as call-ups will typically start before the prior race concludes as there are just a handful of minutes between each race.